Getting A Mortgage While You Have Student Loans

 AUTHOR:

-Explore how student loan debt may affect your ability to secure a mortgage, and how lenders view student loan debt in general.
+Let’s look at how student loan debt may affect your ability to get a mortgage.
+We’ll show you how lenders view student loan debt and provide tips to improve your chances of mortgage approval.

-Can You Buy A Home If You Have Student Loans?
+Can You Get A Mortgage And Buy A House With Student Loans?

-Home buyers with student loans can qualify for a mortgage.
-That’s because you don’t need to be 100% debt-free to buy a house.
-However, when a lender evaluates your application, they’ll look at your current debt.
-This includes your student loans.
+Yes, home buyers with student loans can qualify for a mortgage because you don’t need to be 100% debt-free to buy a house.
+However, when a lender evaluates your application, they will look at your current debt, including your student loans.

 Before approving a mortgage, lenders must confirm you earn enough income to cover your monthly debt payments.
 The more debt you have, the more challenging it may be to prove you can afford your student loans and a mortgage.

-A lender will determine early in the application process whether you can cover both expenses.
-They’ll do this by calculating your debt-to-income ratio (DTI), which measures your gross monthly income against your recurring monthly debt payments.
-Your total debt will include your new mortgage payment with taxes and homeowners insurance, any monthly minimum credit card payments, and any other ongoing loan payments – whether they be for student loans, auto loans, another mortgage or all of the above.
+Early in the application process, a lender will determine whether you can cover both expenses by calculating your debt-to-income ratio (DTI).
+DTI measures gross monthly income against recurring monthly debt payments.
+The total debt will include your new mortgage payment with taxes and homeowners insurance, any other mortgages you may have, your minimum credit card payments and any other loan payments, including student loans and auto loans.

-In most cases, lenders care less about the total dollar amount of your student loans than how your monthly debt payments compare to your gross monthly income.
-As long as you earn a reliable income and can meet DTI requirements when factoring in your current monthly debt payments and your new mortgage payment, you can likely buy a home with outstanding student loans.
+In most cases, lenders care more about how your monthly debt payments compare to your total income than the total dollar amount of your student loans.
+As long as you earn a reliable income and can meet DTI requirements with your current monthly debt payments and your new mortgage payment, you can buy a home with outstanding student loans.

-How To Get A Mortgage With Student Loans: 5 Steps
+How To Get A Mortgage With Student Loans

-Intent on buying a home even though you have student loans?
-You can take a few steps to improve your chances of qualifying for a mortgage.
+Set on buying a home even though you have student loans?
+Here are a few ways to improve your chances of qualifying:

 1. Consider All Loan Types

-While you may be tempted to take the first mortgage your lender offers, it’s a good idea to compare financing options.
+While you may be tempted to pick the first mortgage your lender offers, comparing different financing options may be more advantageous.

-Conventional conforming mortgages follow guidelines set by Fannie Mae and Freddie Mac, which standardize mortgage lending in the U.S. This type of mortgage requires a minimum credit score of 620 and a down payment worth 3% of the purchase price.
-You may have multiple repayment terms to choose from.
+- Conventional Mortgages: Conventional mortgages follow guidelines set by Fannie Mae and Freddie Mac, which standardize mortgage lending in the U.S. This type of mortgage requires a minimum down payment of 3% and a minimum credit score of 620.
+The loan has competitive interest rates and a variety of loan terms.

 2. Pay Down Your Debt

-If your DTI is too high for a mortgage, the fastest way to lower it is by paying off debt.
-Doing this eliminates ongoing expenses and frees up more cash flow.
+If your DTI is too high for a mortgage, the fastest way to lower it is by paying off debt, which eliminates ongoing expenses and frees up more cash flow.
 Consider paying off another debt if you can’t afford to make extra payments on your student loans.
-For example, you’ll see an almost immediate drop in your DTI if you manage to pay off your credit card debt.
+For example, if you manage to pay off your credit card debt, you’ll see an almost immediate drop in your DTI.

 3. Increase Your Income

 You can also lower your DTI by increasing your income.
-That might mean picking up ore hours at your job or securing a second job or side hustle.
+That may look like working a few more hours at your job or securing a side hustle.
 Keep in mind that the extra income will only count toward your DTI if you can prove it’s a steady source of cash.
 Most lenders will require at least 2 years’ worth of proof of income.

 4. Apply With A Co-Borrower